sagoez/.dotfiles/README.md

 # Dotfiles

-To see a full guide on how to install and use these dotfiles, please visit [install](./docs/INSTALL.md) page.
+To see a full guide on how to use these configuration, please visit [install](./docs/INSTALL.md) page.

 ## What does this bundles?